tlaukkan/zigbee4java/README.md

-Zigbee API for Java
+ZigBee API for Java
 ===================

-Zigbee API for Java is a fork of ZB4OSGI for usage without OSGI.
+ZigBee API for Java is a fork of ZB4OSGI for usage without OSGI.
 Changes include removal of OSGI related dependencies and refactored API.

 ZB4OSGI: http://zb4osgi.aaloa.org/

-This library provides API to Zigbee network through CC2531 dongle.
+This library provides API to ZigBee network through CC2531 dongle.

 Example hardware that can be controlled with zigbee4java: